stroiman/muxify/README.md

 # Muxify - tmux session manager

-This tool is supposed to help manage tmux sessions for larger projects, e.g. with multiple 'packages', e.g. front-end, back-end, and shared code, whach are all editied in individual editors, are started individually in separate terminals.
+This tool is supposed to help manage tmux sessions for larger projects, e.g. with multiple 'packages', e.g. front-end, back-end, and shared code, which are all editied in individual editors, grouped into separate tmux windows.

-It should be possible to maintain multiple tmux sessions for one project.
-This is because a tmux session has a specific size matching the _smallest_ terminal that currently displays it.

-Sometimes you might want to have different tasks in different terminals with different sizes, e.g. in a multi-monitor setup.

-You might switch between a laptop display and a multi-monitor setup, and have different views depending on the setup.
-Or depending on the current task, e.g. are tests in focus, or visual feedback for UI development

-The tool should support different layouts, and quickly switch between them without killing the running tasks.
+## What separates this from other tools?

+This tool embraces that your TMUX environment may change, but you generally have a _desired_ configuration that can be expressed in a configuration.

+This means this tool is designed to be executed while you have the session running.
+Any missing windows and panes will be recreated.
+Did you accidentally close a window you didn't mean to?
+Start the project, and the missing window will be recreated.

+### Multiple layouts

+This features is not yet implemented, but an original design goal was to support multiple layouts for different tasks, or different working environment.

+E.e., in my office environment, I have the desktop monitor and 2 external monitors.
+Here, I'd like to have the center monitor for my editor, and the other external monitof for feedback.
+Feedback could include one or more test runners and compilers.
+Thus, I would have test runner and editor on separate windows.

+But when just using the laptop, I'd want to have the test runner and editor as two separate panes in the same TMUX window.

+So for a single configured project, you should be able to switch between different layouts.

-### Why this tool?
+### Why this tool

-The need for this tool arose during my last larger project, where the code base consisted of individual modules for on 3 different front-ends, catering for 3 different user roles.
-One common backend, and two modules with shared code; All needed to be started individually; and all with their own test suites.

-I had first used tmuxinator, but it just didn't work - and went on to use tmux-resurrect.
-But now I kept all those processes alive when working on something else; just to avoid having to recreate the setup every time I would launch the project.

-And neither of the tools helped me arrange stuff on multiple monitors; or adapt the layout depending on the task I was working on.
+I have tried other tools, e.g. tmuxinator the tmux-resurrect.

+Tmuxinator, apart from being bugged[^1], was a one-time configuration.
+If you change the configuration, you need to completely kill the session, and restart.

+Muxify can in that respect be described as a bug-free tmuxinator, that can apply configuration changes to an existing session.

+Tmux-resurrect served as a trusty replacement for tmuxinator for a long time.
+But I had a lot of projects each with their own setup.
+Resurrect restores _all_ tmux sessions.
+The result was that I would have 10-20 tmux sessions running, when only a few were relevent.

-### Current state!
+## Current state!

 tldr; It works, but configuration format _will_ change.

 - The configuration files doesn't yet support multiple layouts for a project.
-- Error messages are very poos.
+- Error messages are very poor.
 - There is no validation, e.g. a project and window names must be valie project and session names; but that is not validated when loading the configuration.

-#### Configuration file
+### Configuration file

 The tool is currently working, i.e. you can run it, it will read a configuration from `$XDG_CONFIG_HOME/muxify/projects.yaml` or fallback to